Semi Truck Insurance: Providers, Coverage & Costs

-Semi truck insurance, also called owner-operator or commercial truck insurance, is a blanket term for a collection of policies for truck drivers.
-Many of these policies cover truckers’ legal liabilities in different situations like hauling cargo or nonbusiness driving.
-Owner-operators can expect to pay between $8,000 to $12,500 per year for truck insurance.
+Semi-truck insurance, also called owner-operator or commercial truck insurance, is a blanket term for a collection of policies for truck drivers.
+Many of these policies cover truckers’ legal liabilities in different situations, such as hauling cargo or nonbusiness driving.
+Owner-operators can expect to pay anywhere from $3,000 to $16,000 per year for truck insurance.

 Whatever commercial truck insurance policies you need, you want to work with a company that understands your risks and the regulations in your industry.
-As a top insurer, Progressive Commercial can help you find an affordable policy that fits your specific needs.
-Visit its website to get a quote and receive proof of insurance within minutes of completing a policy application.
+As a top broker, CoverWallet can help you find an affordable policy that fits your specific needs.
+Visit its website to compare quotes.

-- Ownership status: If you’re an owner-operator on a permanent lease, the motor carrier generally covers your public liability, which greatly reduces your overall insurance costs.
+- Ownership status: If you are an owner-operator on a permanent lease, the motor carrier generally covers your public liability, which greatly reduces your overall insurance costs.
 However, owner-operators with their own authority pay for their general liability.

 - Weight of freight: Heavier loads usually translate into higher premiums.